Professor Morwenna Ludlow

 In particular, I have written extensively on the fourth-century Cappadocian theologian, Gregory of Nyssa.
 My last monograph, Gregory of Nyssa, Ancient and Post-Modern focussed on the reception, use and abuse of Gregory by modern writers.
 I help coordinate international research meetings on Gregory of Nyssa and am involved in peer-reviewing papers for the series of studies on Gregory published by Brill.

 However, my interest in the reception and interpretation of the early church fathers stretches beyond Gregory of Nyssa.
 For example, I co-led an international research project on the interpretation of early Christian writers in the modern and post-modern context, which resulted in the publication of Scot Douglass and Morwenna Ludlow (edd.)
 Reading the Church Fathers.
 I have also published on the recent reception of Augustine's Confessions and the City of God.
+I have appeared on BBC Radio 4's In our Time, discussing the Confessions.

 An important theme in my research has been Christian eschatology, especially the idea of universal salvation.
 My first monograph, Universal Salvation, studied this concept in Gregory of Nyssa and Karl Rahner.
 I have also published papers on this idea as it appears in the Reformation, the seventeenth century and other periods.
 My reflections on hell and its history as a Christian idea were featured as part of a Radio 4 programme, "Beyond Belief".